-Every year prior to General Assembly, the Youth Observers (YO) to the Unitarian Universalist Association (UUA) Board of Trustees are elected.
-The Youth Observers to the Board are important, national leadership positions held by Unitarian Universalist (UU) youth who are appointed by UU youth in a national election.
+Every year prior to General Assembly, the Youth Observers (YO) to the Unitarian Universalist Association (UUA) Board of Trustees are selected.
+The Youth Observers to the Board are important, national leadership positions held by Unitarian Universalist (UU) youth.

 Bailey Saddlemire is the 2016-2018 Youth Observer and Tanner Linden is the 2017-2019 Youth Observer.
 Both Bailey and Tanner have served our faith in numerous leadership roles and they are looking forward to serving Unitarian Universalism in this new role.